RHIT-CSSE/csse332/Docs/syllabus.md

 ### Deadlines and Late Policy

-All homeworks, labs, and project milestones are due at 11:59PM on the day listed on on the course website.
+The deadlines of all homeworks, labs, and project milestones are listed on on the [schedule](https://rhit-csse.github.io/csse332/schedule.html) page.

 In general, you should plan ahead and submit assignments on time.
 This course has no ’late day’ policy and late assignments are generally worth 0 points unless you have made special arrangements.